Louisreed/nothing-bitcoin-glyph/README.md

 1. Go to the [Releases](https://github.com/louisreed/nothing-bitcoin-glyph/releases) page
 2. Download the latest `bitcoin-glyph-toy-debug.apk`
-3. Install the APK on your Nothing phone
+3. Install the APK on your Nothing Phone 3
 4. Enable the glyph toy in Settings

 ### Option 2: Build from Source